jhs/combined-log-couchdb/doc/ideas.md

 To a novice Erlang developer, the plugin looks like this:

-* Basically every file you open says "Plugin authors NEED NOT edit this file"
+* Basically every file you open says *Plugin authors NEED NOT edit this file*
 * There is one plain Erlang module, (no behaviours, just a standard module) called `your_plugin_name.erl` it has a very JavaScript-friendly style, `on(Event) -> do_stuff().`

 With the "easy" style, you say what event to handle, and write the code to do that.
 It is suitable for typical plugin tasks: logging, send an email when somebody signs up, stuff like that.